A few weeks back a friend of mine sent me this text:

 Don’t Be Afraid to Experiment

 This tip is simple yet so many people find one recipe they like, wear it out, and stop drinking smoothies altogether.
-Be sure to try different ingredients, different amounts of your ingredients, for example, more banana than strawberry or more pineapple than banana, and look up recipes online.
+Be sure to try different ingredients and different amounts of your ingredients.
+For example, flip your banana-to-strawberry or strawberry-to-pineapple ratios.
+A simple change like that can greatly change the flavor of your smoothie.
+You can also look up countless recipes online.

-I also once used chocolate almond milk and peanut butter for a super sweet protein shake, but I’m sure that wasn’t a healthy option.
+I also once used chocolate almond milk and peanut butter for a super sweet protein shake, but I’m confident that recipe was not healthy.

 Check Out Some Pro Tips